 - White Chocolate Chips | Use quality white chocolate here!
 I used Ghirardelli

 Line half sheet pans with parchment paper for the best results.
-Preheat oven to 350 degrees F
+Preheat oven to 350°F (175° C).

-In a mixing bowl combine flour, baking powder, baking soda and salt, whisking to combine, set aside.
+In a large bowl, whisk together flour, baking powder, baking soda, and salt.
+Set aside.

-Cream butter for 1-3 minutes in the bowl of a stand mixer or hand mixer.
-Add sugar and beat on medium-high speed for 1-3 minutes (longer for cane sugar) until light and fluffy, scraping sides occasionally.
+In the bowl of a stand mixer fitted with a paddle attachment, or an electric mixer, cream the butter for 1-3 minutes.
+Add sugar and beat on medium-high speed for 1-3 minutes (longer for cane sugar), scraping the sides of the bowl occasionally with a rubber spatula, until light and fluffy.

-Add eggs, one at a time, beating 1 minute per egg, add vanilla extract and combine.
+Beat in eggs, one at a time, beating 1 minute per egg.
+Add vanilla extract, and combine.

-Slowly add the flour mixture a little at a time, only mixing until combined, scraping sides of bowl as needed.
-On low mix white chocolate chips and peppermint pieces.
+With the mixer on low speed, slowly add the dry ingredients into the wet ingredients a little at a time, mixing only until combined and scraping the sides of the bowl as needed.
+Fold in white chocolate chips and peppermint pieces.

-High Altitude Note: If making at high altitude, add a little milk, cream or water while adding flour mixture.
+High Altitude Note: If making at high altitude, add a little milk, cream, or water while adding the flour mixture.

-Make candy cookies using a small cookie scoop for the most even cookies, about 1 tablespoon.
-Place onto prepared baking sheet, 2 inches apart, bake 8-10 minutes; see below for high altitude instructions.
+Make candy cookies using a small cookie scoop for the most even cookies; use about 1 tablespoon per cookie.
+Place onto prepared cookie sheet, 2 inches apart, and bake for 8-10 minutes; see below for high-altitude instructions.

 For a professional bakery look; sprinkle on additional crushed peppermint and press in a few more white chocolate chips.
 Cool on pan for two minutes, then transfer to cooling rack.